 - The offering/experience must be based within the Central Otago District Council (CODC) boundary

-- Must provide details of operating hours during the campaign and adhere to these hours
+- Must provide details of operating hours during the campaign and adhere to those hours

-- If serving alcohol the business must have a current liquor licence
+- If serving alcohol the business must have a current liquor license

-- Meet all required Central Otago District Council food standards
+- Meet all licensing and consent requirements from Central Otago District Council including food standards

 Frequently Asked Questions